School of Communication Sciences and Disorders (CSD)

 MPT: Casper

-• Testing dates are listed on the Casper website.
-For the 2024 application, the last Casper test date that we will accept is January 27, 2024.
+- Testing dates are listed on the Casper website.
+For the 2025 application, the last Casper test date that we will accept for domestic students is January 21, 2025.

-• You must use the same name and email address on your Casper as you do on your ORPAS application.
+- You must use the same name and email address on your Casper as you do in your ORPAS application.

 If you are a permanent resident (landed immigrant) of Canada, you must submit a copy of both the front and back (date on the back must be legible) of your permanent residency card as part of your application.